codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-setup.md

 6. Click **App visibility**.
 7. In the **Manage app visibility** dialog, select **Unlisted**, unless you want your app to be visible in the public Shopify App Store, then click **Save**.

-:::Note Differences between listed and unlisted apps
+:::note Differences between listed and unlisted apps

 You can choose whether to make your Shopify app _listed_ (fully visible in the Shopify App Store) or _unlisted_ (it will not appear in Shopify App Store search engines or results).
 Both types of apps have a public Shopify App Store URL.
 :::